 Current federal regulations in the South Atlantic provide anglers with an incentive to continue bottom fishing in order to catch daily bag limits for multiple species and groups within the snapper grouper complex.
 For example, anglers may harvest a maximum of 43-47 fish per day per person, depending on the time of year (Table 1).
-Under the alternative management strategy that FWC proposes to test during this study, anglers onboard selected vessels would be permitted to harvest no more than 15 fish under a snapper grouper aggregate bag limit (see below) per person in state and federal waters.
+Under the alternative management strategy that FWC proposes to test during this study, anglers onboard selected vessels would be permitted to harvest no more than 10 fish under a snapper grouper aggregate bag limit (see below) per person in state and federal waters.
 Aggregate bag limits are utilized as a management tool in the South Atlantic to spread out harvest among the recreational sector, achieve target levels of spawning stock recruitment, and provide protection from overfishing.
 The proposed snapper grouper aggregate limit ideally will cause anglers to hit their daily bag limit quicker, thus changing their behavior by forcing them to stop bottom fishing and potentially target other species.
-The proposed 15-fish snapper grouper aggregate is considerate of current stock status and catch limits for each species and is intended to test its effect on reducing discards and enhancing angler satisfaction across the entire snapper grouper fishery through a FWC Study Fleet described below.
+The proposed 10-fish snapper grouper aggregate is considerate of current stock status and catch limits for each species and is intended to test its effect on reducing discards and enhancing angler satisfaction across the entire snapper grouper fishery through a FWC Study Fleet described below.

-During the Study Fleet fishing trip, each person on board the designated vessel will fish for the 15-fish snapper grouper aggregate bag limit and will be able to retain red snapper outside the federal season.
-As further detailed in the 'FWC Study Fleet' section below, once a retention vessel limit of 60 red snapper per vessel is met or each angler on board reach the snapper grouper aggregate limit, whichever occurs first, they must stop bottom fishing.
+During the Study Fleet fishing trip, each person on board the designated vessel will fish for the 10-fish snapper grouper aggregate bag limit and will be able to retain red snapper outside the federal season.
+As further detailed in the 'FWC Study Fleet' section below, once a retention vessel limit of 24 red snapper per private recreational and charter for-hire vessel or a retention limit of 36 red snapper per headboat vessel is met or each angler on board reaches the snapper grouper aggregate limit, whichever occurs first, they must stop bottom fishing.
 Participants may target other species such as coastal migratory pelagics and dolphinfish, but they will not be allowed to bottom fish for the remainder of the trip; therefore, minimizing their interaction with snapper grouper species.
 The expected outcome from such a management strategy would be a reduction in discards across many snapper grouper species, including red snapper.

-The 15-fish snapper grouper aggregate proposed by FWC is as follows:
+The 10-fish snapper grouper aggregate proposed by FWC is as follows:

-- Only 1 fish can be a gag, black, or scamp grouper - Up to 2 fish can be red, yellowfin, yellowmouth, coney, graysby, red hind, or rock hind grouper - Only 1 fish can be a red porgy, blueline tilefish, or golden tilefish - Only 1 fish can be greater amberjack - Up to 3 fish can be lesser amberjack, almaco jack, or banded rudderfish - Up to 5 fish can be black sea bass - Up to 5 fish can be gray triggerfish - Up to 10 fish can be grunts - Up to 10 fish can be Atlantic spadefish or bar jack - Up to 10 fish can be porgies (red porgy excluded) - Up to 10 can be schoolmaster, gray, lane, yellowtail, queen, silk, or blackfin snapper
+- Only 1 fish can be a gag, black, or scamp grouper - Up to 2 fish can be red, yellowfin, yellowmouth, coney, graysby, red hind, or rock hind grouper - Only 1 fish can be a red porgy, blueline tilefish, or golden tilefish - Only 1 fish can be greater amberjack - Up to 3 fish can be lesser amberjack, almaco jack, or banded rudderfish - Up to 5 fish can be black sea bass - Up to 5 fish can be gray triggerfish - Up to 7 fish can be grunts - Up to 7 fish can be Atlantic spadefish or bar jack - Up to 7 fish can be porgies (red porgy excluded)

-• Up to 5 can be vermilion, cubera, or mutton snapper
+- Up to 7 fish can be schoolmaster, gray, lane, yellowtail, queen, silk, or blackfin snapper - Up to 5 fish can be vermilion, cubera, or mutton snapper

-Note: FWC is willing to modify the proposed aggregate bag limit in discussions with NOAA Fisheries.
+Note: Red snapper is not included in the Study Fleet 10-fish aggregate bag limit and FWC is willing to modify the proposed aggregate bag limit in discussions with NOAA Fisheries.